SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 - It constantly listens to requests to its web server.
 These requests can either be that a new job was added or an existing job was removed.
 It can be a request indicating that a job run finished and the CL node sends the result to our server.
 The middleware needs this webserver to be able to constantly listen for updates from the CL node without interrupting the main thread of the execution described below.
 - In addition, it has two intervalled functions created using the native JS <b>setInterval()</b> function.
   - One of these functions depends on POLL_INTERVAL, and it is used to create a job request on the Chainlink node every X seconds to get the latest price off-chain.
-  - The other function depends on BLOCK_INTERVAL and it is used to query the latest aggregated pric and round details on chain.
+  - The other function depends on BLOCK_INTERVAL and it is used to query the latest aggregated price and round details on chain.
 This is needed in order to create an extra CL job request if there is a price deviation or a new round on chain

 <div id='consid3'></div>